 Endpoint protection at home or in the office

-Planning for an eventual return to the office, the agency’s IT team will be using Nexthink to conduct a full scan of their employees’ devices to ensure they have the latest antivirus protection and are safe enough to connect back to their internal network.
+Whether planning for an eventual return to the office, or a transition to a “work from anywhere” hybrid model—the agency’s IT team will use Nexthink to conduct a full scan of their employees’ devices to ensure they have the latest antivirus protection and are safe enough to connect back to their internal network.

 Our critical services dashboards are helping IT to monitor their employees’ remote devices and ensure they continue to have the latest VPN certificates and collaboration tools, and that their firewalls, malware and user accounts are correctly installed and stable.